chenjiale-pku/starter-academic/content/authors/jiale-chen/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergrad in Computer Science
+role: Incoming Ph.D. student

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Turing Class, Peking University
+- name:  Department of Management Science and Engineering, Stanford University

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests lie in the intersection of theoretical computer science and economics, with a goal to provide elegant explanations and practical guidance for social phenomena.